akhilvelluva/Lipedema/README.md

 ## Somatic variants discovery
 We have used Mutect2 to call somatic short mutations via local assembly of haplotypes.
 Short mutations include single nucleotide (SNA) and insertion and deletion (indel) alterations.

-Please refer to the script : Mutect2.sh and also reffer the folder Variant_Calling for step by step scripts
+Please refer to the script : Mutect2.sh and also refer to the folder Variant_Calling for step by step guidelines.

 # Differentially expressed genes in lipedema study
 Please refer to the file : Lipedema_Results.xlsx